• Skip to main content

 The logs I use to record my coin holdings are “manual” or hard-copy log sheets.

-There also are several coin inventory books published which are pre-designed to aid collectors in recording their coins.
+There are several coin inventory books published, which are pre-designed to aid collectors in recording their coins.

-Whitman, which produces the annual Guide Book to United States Coins (popularly called “The Red Book”), publishes a coin inventory log book.
-The Official Red Book Collector’s Inventory of United States Coins is a spiral-bound book which has a list price of $9.95.
+Whitman, which produces its annual Guide Book to United States Coins (aka “The Red Book”), publishes a coin inventory log book: The Official Red Book Collector’s Inventory of United States Coins.
+It is a spiral-bound book which makes writing on every single page very simple!

 Coin Inventory Software